 Hi, I’m Isabel Marcheselli, a musical artist and writer, If you liked this post, please “like,” “favorite,” leave a comment, or “share” it with others to show your support – it really helps me get me and my band get music out there – thanks!
 Also visit my links at: https://linktr.ee/isabelmarcheselli

-I'm Isabel, a musical artist, writer and Cornell graduate, and this artist's lifestyle blog, named after my band, is a kind of online notebook where I share thoughts and tips on a variety of topics such as creativity, musicians wellness, band news, and more.
+I'm Isabel, a musical artist, writer and Cornell graduate, and on this blog I share thoughts and tips on music and creativity, wellness and self-care, band news, and more.
 Thank you for visiting!
 While you're here, I will be very grateful if you please remember to hit "like" and "share" for posts enjoyed as it helps me and my bandmates to get our stuff out there!
-Check out our musical work and follow us elsewhere: https://linktr.ee/isabelmarcheselli @isabelmarcheselli #isabelmarcheselli #isabelandthewhispers #marchesellimusic
+Check out our musical work and follow us on other social platforms via our Linktree at https://linktr.ee/isabelmarcheselli @isabelmarcheselli #isabelmarcheselli #isabelandthewhispers #marchesellimusic

 View more posts